Apoc70/Start-MailboxImport/README.md

 - Exchange Server 2013
 - GlobalFunctions PowerShell Module, https://www.powershellgallery.com/packages/GlobalFunctions

-##Inputs

-Identity
-Type: string.
+## Parameters
+###Identity
 Mailbox identity in which the PST files get imported

-Archive
+### Archive
-Type: switch.
 Import PST files into the online archive.

-FilePath
+### FilePath
-Type:string.
 Folder which contains the PST files.
 Has to be an UNC path.

-FilenameAsTargetFolder
+### FilenameAsTargetFolder
-Type: switch.
 Import the PST files into dedicated target folders.
 The folder name will equal the file name.

-BadItemLimit
+### BadItemLimit
-Type: int32.
 Standard is set to 0.
 Don't max it out because the script doesn't add "AcceptLargeDatalost".

-ContinueOnError
+### ContinueOnError
-Type: switch.
 If set the script continue with the next PST file if a import request failed.

-ContinueOnError
+### ContinueOnError
-Type: int32.
 Timespan to wait between import request staus checks in seconds.
 Default: 320

-##Outputs
-None

-##Examples
+## Examples
 ```
 .\Start-MailboxImport.ps1 -Identity testuser -Filepath "\\testserver\share"
 ```